dogweather/forkful/content/en/java/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV files involves reading from and writing data to Comma-Separated Values (CSV) files, a popular format for data exchange because it is simple and widely supported.
-Programmers manipulate CSV files for tasks such as data import/export, data analysis, and information sharing between different systems.

 ## How to:

 ### Reading a CSV file using the standard Java library
 Java does not have built-in support for CSV in its standard library, but you can easily read a CSV file using `java.io` classes.

 ```java